Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/MO-disks.md

 ### Step 5: Eject the disc

-1. Press on the button of the M.O.
+1. Press the button on the M.O.
 Drive to eject the disc
 2. If that doesn't work:
    1. Go to the workstation and open a file explorer window
    2. Right click on the device in the left navigation sidebar